 Our underlying objectives are to foster greater First Nation autonomy in the acquisition of capital facilities and infrastructure development.
 We also promote the development of modern community health and safety practices.

-In October 2018, we produced our new 2018 – 2023 Strategic Plan, which refined and reassessed our goals to frame them in a way that would produce a roadmap to help us get there.
+In September 2022, our Board and Senior Management Staff met to create our new 2023 – 2028 Strategic Plan, which refined and reassessed our goals to frame them in a way that would produce a roadmap to help us get there.
 Below we’ve provided our updated Vision and Mission statements, along with the four main pillars of our current strategy for improving technical self-sufficiency for First Nations in Ontario.

 2018-2023 Strategic Plan

-The OFNTSC will continue to fulfill their mandate and accomplish the newly updated organizational vision and mission through the development of a 5-year Strategic Plan focused on improving Organizational Sustainability, Mandated Core Services, Client Focus, and Community Development.
+*2023-2028 update coming April 2023.* The OFNTSC will continue to fulfill its mandate and accomplish the newly updated organizational vision and mission through the development of a 5-year Strategic Plan focused on improving Organizational Sustainability, Mandated Core Services, Client Focus, and Community Development.

 These priorities will serve as the foundation for the following Strategic Initiatives that form OFNTSC’s 2018-2023 Strategic Plan: